jetpack-pizza/demo/content/working-with-source-code.md

 # Working with source code
 You can use standard features of IntelliJ IDEA when working on Flutter projects.
-In addition, the Dart and Flutter plugins work in conjunctions to perform language and SDK-specific tasks, from code completion to hot reload.
+In addition, the Dart and Flutter plugins work in conjunction to perform language and SDK-specific tasks, from code completion to hot reload.
 IntelliJ IDEA offers tools that have been designed specifically for working on Dart and Flutter code.

 ## Use the Flutter Outline
-Widgets are the core building blocks in Flutter applications (everything-is-a-widget concept), so it was important to deliver a tool that helps to manage widgets and ensures the structure correctness.
+Widgets are the core building blocks in Flutter applications (everything-is-a-widget concept), so a tool for managing widgets and ensuring the structure correctness has been created.
 Click **Flutter Outline** on the right side of the main IDE window (alternatively, choose **View | Tool Windows | Flutter Outline** on the main menu) to open the **Flutter Outline** and manage your widgets.
 The **Flutter Outline** allows you to center widgets, add padding, wrap widgets with columns and rows, extract methods, move widgets up and down, and remove them.
 To perform the required action, click the corresponding button on the toolbar:
 <p align="center">
 <img src="https://github.com/jetpack-pizza/demo/blob/master/img/4_flutter_outline_toolbar.png" alt="Flutter Outline Toolbar"
 width="590"/>
 </p>

 **Flutter Outline** permits to view the structure of your application and modify it.
 When you use this tool, the IDE makes sure that the structure is correct, so you can avoid typos or omitted symbols.
-For instance, you can center a widget using the **Flutter Outline** tool:
+For instance, you can center a widget by using the **Flutter Outline** tool:
 1. Select a widget.
 2. Click the **Center widget** button on the toolbar.
 Note that if an action cannot be executed, the corresponding button is greyed out.
 3. Perform **Hot Reload** to see the changes.